This Seafood Paella is a sponsored post written by me on behalf of Vigo Foods. All opinions are 100% mine.

 When only about a cup of liquid remains to be added, add the remaining seafood.
 When the liquid is almost fully absorbed, toss in the peas.
 Stir to evenly incorporate before serving.

-If you like this Seafood Paella, try these:
+If you like this Paella Seafood dish, try these:

 And make sure to check out all of Vigo’s amazing products: